China's Bright Food in talks to buy Israeli food group Tnuva

 Israeli investment company Mivtach Shamir (MISH.TA) owns another 20.7 percent of the company, while a group of kibbutzim - agricultural communities - hold 23.3 percent.

 When Apax and Mivtach Shamir acquired control of Tnuva in 2008, the deal valued the company at $989 million.
-The latest potential deal could be worth around 10 billion yuan (1.04 billion pounds), a Chinese paper said.
+The latest potential deal could be worth around 10 billion yuan ($1.63 billion), a Chinese paper said.

 A spokeswoman for Apax in Tel Aviv said: "At the moment, we are not commenting."